hg1337/homeassistant-dwd/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=dwd)

-This adds one device and two entities (one with hourly forecast and one with daily forceast) for the select station.
+This adds one device and two entities (one with hourly forecast and one with daily forceast) for the selected station.
 To add more stations, just repeat the "Add Integration" step.

 ## Limitations
 - This component only creates weather entities, no sensors.
 The main reason is that I didn't need it. ;) However, I also believe that this is actually the correct design, because all data is available via the weather entity.
 Additionally adding sensors with the same data to me seems like a workaround for limitations that are actually somewhere else.